-The Company entered into an executive consultancy agreement with a company associated with Jason Beckton, Beckton Gledhill Pty Ltd (Beckton Gledhill) on 10 September 2020.
+The Company entered into an executive consultancy agreement with a company associated with Jason Beckton, Beckton Gledhill Pty Ltd ('Beckton Gledhill') on 10 September 2020.
 Under this executive consultancy agreement, Beckton Gledhill agrees to make Mr Beckton available to perform the duties and responsibilities of the position of Managing Director of the Company.
-Beckton Gledhill receives a monthly fee of \$19,000 (exclusive of GST), which increased to \$20,000 on the Company's listing on the ASX.
+Beckton Gledhill receives a monthly fee of \$20,000 (exclusive of GST).
 As a Director of the Company, Mr Beckton will also be eligible to participate in the Company's Incentive Option Plan.

-The consultancy agreement may be terminated by the Company or Beckton Gledhill be either party giving three months' notice without any contractual termination payments.
+The consultancy agreement may be terminated by the Company or Beckton Gledhill by either party giving three months' notice without any contractual termination payments.
 The Company may terminate the consultancy agreement without notice in certain circumstances, including breach of contract, criminal activity or serious misconduct involving the consultancy company or Mr Beckton.